 We've barely scratched the surface of No Man's Sky's vast universe.
 We've left our first planet, met with aliens friendly and not-so-friendly, traded resources, duked it out with sentinels and managed to warp to another star system.
-While that sounds like a lot, its a relatively small achievement in the world if No Man's Sky.
+While that sounds like a lot, its a relatively small achievement in the No Man's Sky world.

 However, we feel we've achieved and failed enough to offer some sage-like advice on the dos and don'ts of NMS beginners.

 When you set out on your first planet, you will be asked to gather multiple elements and resources to repair your ship.
 Planets are teeming with valuable minerals, but to get started you're going to need to power your mining beam with some isotopes.
 Carbon, Plutonium and Thamium9 are all isotopes that are plentiful on most planets we've visited so far.
 We recommend stocking up on isotopes to save you from running out of charge when you've found a rare mineral or come toe-to-toe with a pesky sentinel.
 If you run out of charge, you can always interact with certain flora or loot boxes.
 Interactive flora often spits out carbon and you can find all sorts of treasures in loot.